GetUSB.info Logo

 We learned the company which manufactures this product now offers the ability to write the CID value as well as write protect the Secure Digital media.

-Most phones and much of the software on phones will lock in to the CID number of a SD card.
+Most phones and much of the software on phones will lock into the CID number of an SD card.
 The CID number is a unique card identifier number that is unique to the card itself.
-The CID number is valuable because software developers and hardware developers can lock software to the unique number of the device thus eliminating the ability to pass along licensed software.
+The CID number is valuable because software developers and hardware developers can lock software to the unique number of the device, thus eliminating the ability to pass along licensed software.

 Reading the CID number from an SD card is not an easy task.
-It requires specific access codes to the index table of the memory card, and unless you know how to use the SD chipset of your card reader, chances are you wont get the number…or least the correct and accurate number.
+It requires specific access codes to the index table of the memory card, and unless you know how to use the SD chipset of your card reader, chances are you won’t get the number—or at least not the correct and accurate number.

 What is the CID number of an SD card?

 So with all this said, how do you read the CID number from an SD card?
-As we’ve mentioned it isn’t easy and it’s [more or less] hardware based.
-If you do enough searching on the internet you’ll find some home-brew code to read the CID numbers, but that’s only if you have the SD card or microSD card connected via an IDE bus to your host computer.
+As we’ve mentioned, it isn’t easy and it’s hardware based.
+If you do enough searching on the internet, you’ll find some home-brew code to read the CID numbers, but that’s only if you have the SD card or microSD card connected via an IDE bus to your host computer.
 This isn’t easy for everyone.
-There is clear evidence that using a USB to SD card reader will not get you the information you require, or at least accurate and correct information.
+There is clear evidence that using a USB to SD card reader will not get you the information you require—or at least accurate and correct information.
 Meaning most times the CID number generated is actually the serial number of the card reader itself, not the CID number of a specific SD card.

 In addition, what if you are required to read the CID number off SD media in bulk?
 A single, one-at-a-time solution is not practical.

-In my search to read the CID number from SD media, I cam across Nexcopy – a manufacturer of USB duplicator equipment and other flash memory equipment.
+In my search to read the CID number from SD media, I came across Nexcopy – a manufacturer of USB duplicator equipment and other flash memory equipment.
 Several models they carry are SD duplicators and microSD duplicators.
-With the secure digital duplicators part of their feature set includes reading CID numbers from SD media.
-The equipment can ready 20 cards at a time, 40 cards at a time, or 60 cards at a time, depending on the model.
-The duplicators will read the CID number and exported to a .csv file for import into other business functions.
+With the secure digital duplicators, part of their feature set includes reading CID numbers from SD media.
+The equipment can read 20 cards at a time, 40 cards at a time, or 60 cards at a time, depending on the model.
+The duplicators will read the CID number and export it to a .csv file for import into other business functions.
 This configuration makes it quick and easy to obtain the CID number.
-Granted, the equipment is not designed for single use operation, but rather reading the CID of SD media in bulk quantity.
+Granted, the equipment is not designed for single-use operation, but rather reading the CID of SD media in bulk quantity.
 Here is a screenshot of Nexcopy’s software reading 20 CID numbers:

 With all this said, there is still no clear-cut method to read CID numbers off SD cards for the home-user, but maybe this article will at least explain why you haven’t found a good solution as of yet.